Deeds and Affidavits are Crucial to the Non-sale-change of Owners of California Real Property

 Trusts are created to avoid California probate court.
 But for a trust to work, the real property must be owned by the owner’s trust.
 Transfer of real property to a trust is by deed from the owner to the owner as trustee of his or her trust.

-Upon the death of the owner of a trust, an “affidavit of death of trustee” is prepared to inform the Riverside County recorder the owner/trustee has died and who is the new trustee.
+Upon the death of the owner of a trust, an “affidavit of death of trustee” is prepared to inform the San Diego County recorder the owner/trustee has died and who is the new trustee.
 The new trustee prepares a deed to either to sell or to transfer the real property.

-Deed and Record prepares and e-records deeds and affidavits for real property located in Riverside County, California.
+Deed and Record prepares and e-records deeds and affidavits for real property located in San Diego County, California.
 These two documents are used to add or remove spouses and non-spouse co-owners and to transfer real property into or out of a trust.

 This press release is published by Mark W. Bidwell, an attorney in Orange County California.
 Office is 4952 Warner Avenue, Suite 235, Huntington Beach, CA 92649.
 Phone number is 714-846-2888.
 Email is Mark@DeedAndRecord.com.
 Website is www.DeedAndRecord.com